Separating the memory of reionization from cosmology in the Ly$\alpha$ forest power spectrum at the post-reionization era: Ansatz for the memory of H I reionization

-where $\partial \psi/\partial z$ quantifies how the transparency of the IGM changes as a function of the redshift of reionization, $z$, for a given patch of the sky, as well as the redshift of observation $z_{\rm obs}$, which corresponds to the redshift of a \lya forest measurement, e.g. $2.0 \leq z_{\rm obs} \leq 4.0$ in the case of DESI. $P_{m,x_{\rm HI}}$ is the cross-power between the matter and the neutral fraction field. $D_g$ is the growth function.
-The integration covers the epoch of reionization.
+where $\partial \psi/\partial z$ quantifies how the transparency of the IGM changes as a function of the redshift of reionization, $z$, for a given patch of the sky, as well as the redshift of observation $z_{\rm obs}$, which corresponds to the redshift of a \lya forest measurement, e.g. $2.0 \leq z_{\rm obs} \leq 4.0$ in the case of DESI.
+Note that $\psi$ enters Eq.~(\ref{eq:psi}) as an overall modulation factor and it does not depend on $k$.
+In fact, its spatial dependence ``has been absorbed'' by the cross-power spectrum of matter and neutral hydrogen field -- see the derivation of Eq.
+(4) in \cite{2019MNRAS.487.1047M}.
+This feature is what motivates the form of $\psi$ in Eq.~(\ref{eq:psi_ref}).

+Furthermore, $P_{m,x_{\rm HI}}$ is the cross-power between the matter and the neutral hydrogen fraction field, i.e. the correlation between matter distribution and ionized bubble spatial structure.
+Note that any change in the physics of reionization would be quantifiable \emph{locally} as a change of $\tau_1$, or analogously $\psi=\Delta \ln \tau_1$, and/or as a change on $P_{m,x_{\rm HI}}$ if it affects the large-scale structure. $D_g$ is the growth function.
+The integration in Eq.~(\ref{eq:psi}) covers the epoch of reionization.
 We plot $P_{m,\psi}(k,z_{\rm obs})$ at representative redshifts of observation in Figure~\ref{fig:perf}.
-Based on the shape of $P_{m,\psi}(k,z_{\rm obs})$, we propose a Yukawa-like \citep{1935ppmsj...1....1Y} ansatz as given by
+Although $P_{m,\psi} < 0$, the perturbation to the fluctuations of transmitted flux introduces a factor of flux bias in the cross-term; therefore, the effect on the flux power spectrum is an overall enhancement, particularly at large scales due to the coupling to the reionization bubble scale.